moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 The action is only available to a user with administrative rights.<br>
 Request to create a new fields for the specified entity type.

-> Creation of two new add. shipping fields.
+> Creation of two new additional shipping fields.

 ```shell
 curl -X POST